exadel-inc/esl/src/modules/esl-alert/README.md

 ##Usage

 First, use the common approach to register component: `ESLAlert.register()`.
-Then you can attach `<esl-alert>` component in the expected place in the document or initialize it globally using `ESLAlert.init` shortcut.
+Then you can attach `<esl-alert>` component to the expected place in the document or initialize it globally by using `ESLAlert.init` shortcut.

 ESL Alert listens to DOM alerts to control its state.
 By default, the target to catch alerts is the `esl-alert` parent element.